-No person on the premises smokes in any area which is available for use by children or for food preparation while children are present.
+No person on the premises smokes or vapes in any area which is available for use by children or for food preparation while children are present.

 The purpose of this criteria is to protect children’s health and well being from the impact of smoking.

 Any examples in the guidance are provided as a starting point to show how services can meet (or exceed) the requirement.
 Services may choose to use other approaches better suited to their needs as long as they comply with the criteria.